 Current Progress

 CEDD has been implementing the project in phases since 2023.
-The landscape works at Victoria Road near Mount Davis as well as the trail provision and improvement works between Tai Tam Tuk Reservoir Dam and Hong Kong Trail Section 7 near Tai Tam were completed in January 2024 and October 2024 respectively.
-The trail provision from South Bay Beach to Chung Hom Kok Road commenced in January 2025 for anticipated completion in Q4 2025.
+The landscape works at Victoria Road near Mount Davis and the trail provision and improvement works between Tai Tam Tuk Reservoir Dam and Hong Kong Trail Section 7 near Tai Tam were completed in 2024.
+The trail provision from South Bay Beach to Chung Hom Kok Road was completed in 2025.

-The preliminary design for the improvement works at Sandy Bay rocky shore, trail provision from Tai Tam Road to Lo Fu Shan Catchwater and trail provision from Shek O Road to Shek O Beach are in progress.
+The trail provision and improvement works from Tai Tam Road to Lo Fu Shan Catchwater, from Shek O Road to Shek O Beach, and from Victoria Road to Sha Wan Drive are in progress and targeted for completion in 2026.

 Programme